TennisRunner/universal-motor-controller/README.md

 Press the encoder button down to toggle the modes.

-Continious mode will blink the on board LED.
+Continuous mode will blink the on board LED.

 The encoder has an 3 ranges.